|

 It comes down to the business and legal arrangements in place between supplier and acquirer as to how much ‘freedom of choice’ there is in interpreting and applying this standard.
 In the absence of explicit, perfectly worded, unambiguous and binding contractual clauses, lawyers smile wryly and rub their hands together ...

-ISO/IEC 27036-3:2013 — Information security for supplier relationships — Part 3:- Guidelines for information and communications technology supply chain security
+ISO/IEC 27036-3:2023 — Cybersecurity — Supplier relationships — Part 3: Guidelines for hardware, software, and services supply chain security (second edition)

-- gaining visibility into and managing the information security risks caused by physically dispersed and multi-layered ICT supply chains;
+a) gaining visibility into and managing the information security risks caused by physically dispersed and multi-layered hardware, software, and services supply chains;

-- integrating information security processes and practices into the system and software lifecycle processes, described in ISO/IEC 15288 and ISO/IEC 12207, while supporting information security controls, described in ISO/IEC 27002.
+c) integrating information security processes and practices into the system and software life cycle processes, as described in ISO/IEC/IEEE 15288 and ISO/IEC/IEEE 12207, while supporting information security controls, as described in ISO/IEC 27002.

-- Scope & purpose: part 3 guides both suppliers and acquirers of ICT goods and services on information risk management relating to the widely dispersed and complex supply chain, including risks such as malware and counterfeit products plus ‘organisational risks’, and the integration of risk management with system and software lifecycle processes, drawing on ISO/IEC 15288, 12207 and 27002.
+- Scope & purpose: part 3 guides both suppliers and acquirers of ICT products (goods and services) on information risk management relating to complex supply chains, including risks such as malware and counterfeit products plus ‘organisational risks’, and the integration of information risk management into ICT development lifecycles.

 - Content: a wide range of information security controls are noted in part 3, such as: